 US weekly jobless claims hit record once again

-The number of Americans filing claims for unemployment benefits likely shot to a record high for a second week in a row as more jurisdictions enforced stay-at-home measures to curb the coronavirus pandemic, which economists say has pushed the economy into recession.

-WASHINGTON: The number of Americans filing claims for unemployment benefits last week shot to a record high for a second week in a row: topping 6 million: as more jurisdictions enforced stay-at-home measures to curb the coronavirus pandemic, which economists say has pushed the economy into recession.
+WASHINGTON: The number of Americans filing claims for unemployment benefits last week shot to a record high for a second week in a row, topping six million as more jurisdictions enforced stay-at-home measures to curb the coronavirus pandemic, which economists say has pushed the economy into recession.

-Initial claims for unemployment benefits rose to 6.65 million in the latest week from an unrevised 3.3 million the previous week, the U.S. Labor Department said on Thursday.
+Initial claims for unemployment benefits rose to 6.65 million in the latest week from an unrevised 3.3 million the previous week, the US Labour Department said on Thursday (Apr 2).

 The figures far exceeded the median estimate of 3.50 million in a Reuters survey of economists.
 Estimates in the survey were as high as 5.25 million.